William Burns (saddler): Correspondence

 On 5 may 1789 Robert gave the advice, whilst William was in Newcastle, "On Reason build Resolve, That column of true majesty in man."
 On 14 August 1789 Robert sent William a Bank of Scotland two guinea note, commenting that he could spare it only with some difficulty.
 Again he sent advice "On Reason build Resolve, That column of true majesty in Man; What proves the Hero truly great; Is never, never to despair".
 On 10 November 1789 Robert started by chastising William for a nearly three month gap between his letters even though "... you have spare hours in which you have nothing to do at all."
 He gives news of the family, expresses pleasure that William intends living within his means and finishes with an observation and more advice "You are at the time of life when those habitudes are begun which are to mark the character of the future Man.
 Go on, and persevere; and depend on less or more success".
 On 10 February 1790 Robert wrote to William as he was leaving Newcastle for London, giving him advice on city life, something he had not personally experienced.
 He again offers William financial support should he need it and ends by saying that "I shall not see you beat, while you fight like a Man".
 On 7 June 1790 in a brief note Robert he advises "That whether, doing, suffering, or forebearing, You may do miracles by persevering".

+Mount Oliphant Farm at the time of William Burns.

 On 10 February 1790, Robert wrote from Ellisland Farm, counselling William of the dangers he faced in London, especially "that universal vice, Bad Women".
 William fell in love with an unnamed lady whilst in the capital, Robert however in May 1789 had already advised William: "I am, you know, a veteran in these campaigns, so let me advise you always to pay your particular assiduities and try for intimacy as soon as you feel the first symptoms of passion; this is not only best, as making the most of the little entertainment which the sportabilities of distant addresses always gives, but is the best preservative for one's peace.
 I need not caution you against guilty amours — they are bad everywhere, but in England they are the very devil".
 The term 'intimacy' did not imply the closest physical relationship in Robert's time.